Enamya1/chess.py/README.md

 ## Contributing
 Pull requests are welcome.
 Please open an issue to discuss major changes first.

-## License
-Add a license to clarify usage and contributions.

 ## Acknowledgments
 - Inspired by standard chess rules and classic board game UI patterns